 Stargaze & Watch the Sunrise from a Luxury Bubble Tent

-With space for 25 reservations each night, Wadi Rum Night Camp is on the small side, lending to a boutique feel.
+With space for 25 reservations each night, Wadi Rum Night Camp is on the small side, lending a boutique feel.
 The buffet is impressive, especially at breakfast when stacks of piping hot shrak (flatbread similar to lavash) are made before your eyes.
 There are only a dozen or so bubbles in the camp, and they book up fast—you'll want to reserve well in advance.